uber/cadence/docs/goclient/01_create_workflows.md

   **context.Context** is that the **Done()** function in **workflow.Context** returns **workflow.Channel** instead the standard go **chan**.
 * The second **string** parameter is a custom workflow parameter that can be used to pass in data into the workflow on start.
 A workflow can have one or more such parameters.
-All parameters to an workflow function must be serializable, which essentially means that params can’t be channels, functions, variadic, or unsafe pointer.
+All parameters to a workflow function must be serializable, which essentially means that params can’t be channels, functions, variadic, or unsafe pointer.
 * Since it only declares error as the return value it means that the workflow does not return a